harness/developer-hub/docs/platform/delegates/manage-delegates/delegate-metrics.md

 ---
 title: Configure delegate metrics and auto scale
-description: This topic describes how to configure Prometheus and Grafana to collect delegate metrics and auto scale using replicas.
+description: This topic describes how to configure Prometheus and Grafana to collect and display delegate metrics and how to auto scale using replicas.
 sidebar_position: 2
 redirect_from:
   - /docs/platform/delegates/manage-delegates/auto-scale-using-replicas